tsnellgrove/dark_castle3/doc/to_do.md

 					- FINDING: ',' no longer usable due to cmd queue - switched to 'debug_xyzzy'
 				- DONE: sort out 'unlock gate with key' from entrance w/ empty hand
 					- FINDING: was just a remnant from the 'debug_poke53281,0' error
-			- TBD: sort out prep case
+			- DONE: sort out prep case
 				- CANCEL: in validate() check for item not in hand but in backpack; if so, put_in_hand()
 					- FINDING: this won't work - 'with' assumptions in interp(); try interp()
 				- DONE: step back and think how I want this to work for specified obj not in hand